devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Path Names
 ~~~~~~~~~~

-A node in the device tree can be uniquely identified by specifying the
+A node in the devicetree can be uniquely identified by specifying the
 full path from the root node, through all descendant nodes, to the
 desired node.